Daivadnya

 The Daivadnya, (also known as Sonar or Panchal or Vishwa Brahmin), is a community from Goa and Karnataka, who claim to have descended from Vishwakarma.
-Although they claim themselves to be Brahmin, but these claims are not accepted by others including local Brahmin castes.
+Although they claim themselves to be Brahmin, but these claims are not accepted by Brahmins.
 They are native to the Konkan and are mainly found in the states of Goa and Damaon, Canara (coastal Karnataka), coastal Maharashtra, and Kerala.
 Daivadnyas in the state of Karnataka are classified by National Commission for Backward Classes as an Other Backward Class.